The Ultimates 2

-The Ultimates 2 is a thirteen-issue comic book limited series written by Mark Millar with art by Bryan Hitch, the sequel to The Ultimates.
-The series features the superhero team the Ultimates and was published by the Ultimate Marvel imprint of Marvel Comics.
+The Ultimates 2 is a 2005–2007 thirteen-issue comic book limited series written by Mark Millar with art by Bryan Hitch, the sequel to The Ultimates.
+The series features the superhero team the Ultimates and was published by the Ultimate Marvel imprint of Marvel Comics, and was followed by The Ultimates 3: Who Killed the Scarlet Witch?.

 Publication history

 The series debuted in December 2004 and was completed in May 2007.